ran-yuxi/PF-Free/README.md

 ## Code Language
 MATLAB R2022a

-## how to use PF-Free
+## How to use PF-Free
 We have provided a test case (see test.m) with clear annotations

-## for more details,see the following papers:
+## For more details,see the following papers:
 Shen H, Ran Y, Guan X, et al. A Parameter and Flag Adaptive Reconstruction Method (PF-Free) for Satellite Vegetation Index Time Series. lEEE Transactions on Geoscience and Remote sensing.
 Craven P, Wahba G. Smoothing noisy data with spline functions: estimating the correct degree of smoothing by the method of generalized cross-validation.
 Numerische mathematik, 1978, 31(4): 377-403.
 Brezinski C, Redivo-Zaglia M, Rodriguez G, et al. Multi-parameter regularization techniques for ill-conditioned linear systems.
 Numerische Mathematik, 2003, 94: 203-228.